 No. The City of Reno does not allow a post office box to be listed as your physical location.
 You must list the actual physical location of your business and operate the business from that location.
 A post office box may be used for your mailing address only.

 Please check with the Community Development Department before using or installing any type of sign, flag or banner, even balloons.
 Permanent and temporary signs require review and approval prior to issuance of permits and installation.
 Posting signs, handbills, or flyers on any utility pole, traffic pole, fence, tree, bridge, mailbox or other public structure is prohibited.

 Do I need a State of Nevada Business License?

-Every business operating in the State of Nevada is required to obtain a State of Nevada Business License through the Office of the Nevada Secretary of State.
-To apply or for questions regarding the State Business License, contact the Secretary of State, 101 N. Carson Street, Suite 3, Reno, Nevada 89701, (775) 684-5708; or visit the Secretary of State website at www.nvsilverflume.gov.
+Every business operating in the State of Nevada is required to register with the Nevada Secretary of State's Office to obtain a Nevada State Business License.
+To apply or for questions regarding the Nevada State Business License, contact the Secretary of State, 101 N. Carson Street, Suite 3, Reno, Nevada 89701, (775) 684-5708; or visit their website at www.nvsilverflume.gov.
 It is required that the form be filed prior to obtaining a City of Reno business license.